-The two ways our researchers work with the institute
+The two ways researchers work with the institute

-There are two ways our researchers work with the institute: they can be guest lecturers, or mentor an intern.
+There are two ways you can work with the institute: be a guest lecturer, or mentor an intern.